jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_handlers-and-middleware.rst

 Available Middleware
 ~~~~~~~~~~~~~~~~~~~~

-The SDK provides several middlewares that you can use to augment the behavior
+The SDK provides several middleware that you can use to augment the behavior
 of a client or to observe the execution of a command.

 .. _map-command: